What is Green Gas? Is it a Scam?

-Green gas is a promising renewable energy form produced from organic material (biomass).
-The development of its generative processes along with its integration in energy systems will, no doubt, be vital for decarbonising the UK and reaching net-zero emissions.
-Here we take a look at what green gas is, which energy providers offer green gas plans and how it is produced.
+Green gas is a promising renewable energy source that can be used in the same way as energy produced by fossil fuels - but without the harsh environmental impact.
+Here we take a look at what green gas is, which energy providers offer green gas tariffs and how it is produced.

 What is green gas?